jeffmuskzuck/Songsmith/README.md

   ]
 }

+## Audio playback (prototype)
+- The frontend adds Play/Stop buttons for each song that uses the browser’s built-in Text‑to‑Speech (Speech Synthesis API) to read the lyrics aloud.
+- This provides immediate audible output without server keys.
+Some browsers/OSes may have different voices; if your browser does not support it, the Play button will show an alert.
+- Future work can add server-side TTS to render downloadable audio (e.g., MP3) using a provider API.

+## Development
+- Frontend: vanilla for simplicity; can migrate to a framework later.
+- Backend: Express with CORS and JSON body parsing.
+Currently returns placeholder songs with improved diversity and longer structures.

 ## Roadmap
 - Integrate AI lyrics generation (e.g., LLM) and melody/chord suggestion.
+- Server-side TTS/singing synthesis to produce downloadable audio files.
 - Add song regeneration and refinement options.
 - Persist user sessions and favorites.
-- Add audio rendering pipeline (TTS/singing synthesis + accompaniment generation).
 - Add authentication and rate limiting.

-## Development
-- Frontend: vanilla for simplicity; can migrate to a framework later.
-- Backend: Express with CORS and JSON body parsing.
-Currently returns placeholder songs.

 ## License
 MIT